 If you’re using BIR’s e-filing system, create a folder for your own copies of the returns and confirmation receipts.

-You may keep hardcopies for a period of at least two years unless you need to hold on to your files longer.
+You may keep hard copies for a period of at least two years unless you need to hold on to your files longer.
 When you no longer need them, know how to properly dispose of your files containing your personal and other confidential information.
+A safe and secure way to do this is to shred your documents.

 So be a responsible Filipino.
 Pay your taxes regularly and on time.